Peter Mansbridge: Personal life

 Mansbridge has been married three times.
 His previous marriage to CBC colleague Wendy Mesley (January 6, 1989 – 1992) became regular tabloid fodder in Frank magazine as their marriage ended.
 He has been married to Canadian actress Cynthia Dale since November 14, 1998, and they have a son, William, born in 1999.
 Mansbridge has two daughters from a first marriage to Parm Dhillon, which ended in 1975.
 He lives in Stratford, Ontario with his family, and also has a summer cottage in the Gatineau Hills.

 Among his hobbies, Mansbridge collects small mementos from his travels around the world, including rocks, soil and other “sentimental” items from various prominent historical places.
 He kept pebbles from a visit to the Battle of Dieppe site in France, dirt from Vimy Ridge, and sand from the beaches at Normandy, as well as pieces of the Berlin Wall and the Great Wall of China.
 A silver bracelet was bought on his trip to South Africa for Nelson Mandela's funeral, which is engraved only with the numerals “46664” — Mandela's prisoner number on Robben Island.

-Mansbridge is also an avid and longtime fan of the Winnipeg Jets, having attended the signing of Bobby Hull in 1972 while working as a reporter for CBWT.
-Mansbridge's public support for the Jets – including use of his Twitter account – is often seen as a humorous contrast to his balanced reporting style.
+Mansbridge was and is also an avid and longtime fan of the original Winnipeg Jets and the current Winnipeg Jets, having attended the signing of Bobby Hull in 1972 while working as a reporter for CBWT.
+Mansbridge's past public support for both Jets franchises – including use of his Twitter account – is often seen as a humorous contrast to his balanced reporting style.
 To underline this image, Mansbridge is also known to occasionally make jokes at the expense of the Toronto Maple Leafs.
 Nonetheless, he continues to support his childhood Maple Leafs in a secondary capacity.

-Mansbridge had a voice cameo in the 2016 Walt Disney Animation Studios film Zootopia as "Peter Moosebridge," an anthropomorphic moose news anchor.
+Mansbridge had a voice cameo in the 2016 Walt Disney Animation Studios film Zootopia as "Peter Moosebridge," an anthropomorphic moose news anchor and will reprise the role again in Zootopia 2.
 Ahead of his final broadcast in 2017, a space in the Canadian Broadcasting Centre in Toronto was renamed as Mansbridge Hall in his honor.

 Since the 2019 Canadian federal election, Mansbridge has hosted a daily podcast called The Bridge.